nodeGame/nodegame-mturk/README.md

 ## Usage

+### Launch the program

-Start the program from the command line
+Start the program from the command line:

     node ng-amt.js

-You can pass any of the following options inline (the short and long form of each command are equivalent).
+These are the main inline options to use when you start the program (the short and long form of each command are equivalent).

   **-c, --connect**: Opens the connection with MTurk Server